ReyAnthony/G--/README.md

 # G--
-Craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not using s-exp) The goal was not to write a "real" Lisp
+Craft an interpreter using s-exp but with a C-like way of things (aka, writing grammars is hard when not using s-exp) The goal was not to write a "real" Lisp (The 'G' stands for Garbage anyway)

 The interpreter has 1 main problem :
 - It kinda handles everything as Strings ..